qsyao/cuda_spatial_deform/doc/doc.md

     id_gpu: choose the number of GPU
 '''

-# Choose your Rules of spatial_defrom
+# Choose your Rules of spatial_deform

 # cuda_handle.scale(0.5)
 # cuda_handle.flip(do_y=True, do_x=True, do_z=True)